 So often, Valentine’s Day is about grand gestures: marriage proposals, date nights at fancy restaurants, bouquets of roses and heartfelt greeting cards.

-Valentine’s Day with our kids doesn’t have to be so big to be grand.
+What’s more, Valentine’s Day with our kids doesn’t have to be big to be grand.
 In fact, our kids are perfectly happy with small.

 Small gestures can make Valentine’s Day a day your kids will not forget.
-Try some of the following:
+Try some of the following this year: